Miele Triflex HX1 vs. Dyson V15 Detect

 Which Option is Better on Carpets?

-The cleaning experiments on carpets were much closer for the Miele Triflex HX1 and Dyson V15 Detect, with Miele picking up in the high 99s and the V15 Detect getting a perfect score.
+The carpet-cleaning experiments were much closer between the Miele Triflex HX1 and the Dyson V15 Detect, with the HX1 picking up in the high 99s and the V15 Detect getting a perfect score.

-Dyson’s brush roll is better designed with the chunkier brush roll that agitates better than Miele’s thinner brush.
+Dyson’s brush roll is better designed, with a chunkier brush that agitates more effectively than Miele’s thinner brush.

 Hair Wrap [on Carpets]